 Electrical Temperature Sensitive Parameter Based Thermometry: Used when optical access is limited

 - Uses temperature sensitive electrical parameters such as mobility, threshold voltage, current gain, etc. to estimate the junction temperature rise in microelectronic devices

 - Thermal information is extracted from standard or special current-voltage measurements

 - Useful for qualitatively investigating fully packaged devices

-TCL utilizes Raman spectroscopy and photoluminescence for also local stress measurement (<0.5 µm lateral resolution) with variable depth resolutions.
+We also utilize Raman spectroscopy and photoluminescence for local stress measurement (<0.5 µm lateral resolution) with variable depth resolution.

-We perform multi-physics based simulation linking semiconductor device physics (TCAD modeling) with thermo-mechanical phenomena.
+We perform multi-physics based simulation that links semiconductor device physics with thermo-mechanical phenomena.
 Simulations are performed both at the device and chip level.